 No.

-How does a business file the report?
+How does a business file its BOI report?

 What companies are required to report?

-Who is exempt from filing?
+What entities are exempt from filing?

 What information must be disclosed about beneficial owners and/or company applicants?

-1. Legal name
+- Legal name

-2. Date of birth
+- Date of birth

-3. Residential address
+- Residential address

 If you have any questions regarding your personal financial planning or tax planning, please reach out to our team.

-Disclaimer/Author(s) Bio: This is not to be considered investment, tax, or financial advice.
+Disclaimer: This is not to be considered investment, tax, or financial advice.
 Please review your personal situation with your tax and/or financial advisor.
-Milestone Financial Planning, LLC, (Milestone), a fee-only financial planning firm and registered investment advisor in Bedford, NH.
+Milestone Financial Planning, LLC (Milestone) is a fee-only financial planning firm and registered investment advisor in Bedford, NH.
 Milestone works with clients on a long-term, ongoing basis.
 Our fees are based on the assets that we manage and may include an annual financial planning subscription fee.
-Clients receive financial planning, tax planning, retirement planning, and investment management services, and have unlimited access to our advisors.
+Clients receive financial planning, tax planning, retirement planning, and investment management services and have unlimited access to our advisors.
 We receive no commissions or referral fees.
 We put our client’s interests first.
 If you need assistance with your investments or financial planning, please reach out to one of our fee-only advisors.
 Advisory services are only offered to clients or prospective clients where Milestone and its representatives are properly licensed or exempt from licensure.